meghanbuchanan/csci367-database-project/README.md

 # **Bigfoot's Guide to WA Parks**
 ### **CSCI 367 Final Project**

 A web application designed to help users discover hiking trails in Washington State’s National Parks.
-Whether you’re planning your next adventure or exploring virtually, Bigfoot’s Guide provides detailed trail information to make your exploration easier and more enjoyable.
+Whether you’re planning your next adventure or exploring virtually, Bigfoot’s Guide provides detailed trail information to ensure your prepared for your next hike.

 ---